Gabrielmtvp/BetGameKotlinApi/README.md

 # 4. Run the Spring Boot + Kotlin Application (Locally)

+Note: to run locally you will need the postgresql databaset.
+You can use the previous step to use Docker and run the database.

 Now, you can run the Spring Boot + Kotlin application from your IDE or using a command line tool.

 <img width="1067" alt="Screenshot 2024-03-18 at 22 46 00" src="https://github.com/Gabrielmtvp/BetGameKotlinApi/assets/23700451/bcd7b00e-9fcb-4e28-8f72-65ea698de85c">